knkarthik01/nystagmus-photosensitivity-ai/docs/README.md

 ## Abstract

 Nystagmus patients with photosensitivity face significant daily challenges due to involuntary eye movements exacerbated by environmental brightness conditions.
 Current assistive solutions are limited to symptomatic treatments without predictive personalization.
 This project proposes an AI-driven system that predicts high-risk visual environments and recommends real-time visual adaptations.
 Using a dual-branch convolutional neural network (CNN) trained on synthetic and augmented datasets, the system estimates a "photosensitivity risk score" based on environmental brightness and eye movement variance.
 The model achieves a prototype accuracy of 75% on synthetic validation data.
 Explainability techniques such as SHAP and GradCAM are integrated to highlight environmental risk zones, improving trust and interpretability.
+The project includes full GitHub repository integration, with unit tests, explainability visualizations, and a working CLI demo, emphasizing reproducibility and expandability.
 Future directions include deployment via smart glasses and reinforcement learning for adaptive recommendations.

 ## 1. Introduction